systemizer/momonitor/README.md

 Essentially two types of things exist in Momonitor: services and checks.
 Services and checks each have a status (good, bad, or unknown).
 Services are a collection checks that test a specific system.
 Multiple types of checks exist; each tests  different aspects of the target system.

-## What it isn't
-Momonitor is not a tool for finding errors on single machines.
-It lacks the functionality at peforming specific checks on specific machines.
-This is better done using a tool likSensu.
-Momonitor integration with sensu is in the works.

 ### Types of Checks
 * Simple Check - check a single URL endpoint and report whether the response was a 200 or 500
 * Umpire Check - Umpire Checks allows to put minimum and maximum threholds on Graphite data.
 This check requires an umpire endpoint to be specified in the settings.py file for momonitor.
 * Compare Check - Compare Checks check a single URL endpoint that returns serialized data (i.e. json).
 You can compare a single data field via dot-notation and compare arithmatically compare it to a given value
 * Code Check - checks run arbitrary code on the momonitor server.
 This allows for the ultimate custom check, but be careful!
 The uploaded code should be a .py file that has a run function which returns a tuple (value,succeeded).
+* Sensu Check - Integrates with a Sensu Server, a service which runs checks on **many** machines.
+Momonitor monitoris sensu by checking the aggregate result.

 ### Extra Check Options
 * Frequency - Cron-like interface to specify how often you would like your check to run